Virginia Books: The Best Books Set in the Old Dominion State

 Author Jeanette Walls is well known for her memoir, The Glass Castle, and the tale of her incredible grandmother in Half Broke Horses.

-Another Jeanette Walls fiction title set in Virginia is The Silver Star, which is featured on our list of novels featuring child protagonists and our list of books set in the 1970s.
+Walls also authored another fiction title set in Virginia, The Silver Star, which is featured on our list of novels featuring child protagonists and our list of books set in the 1970s.

 Book Girls’ Readers Rate This Book